CMU-313/nodebb-s25-deepdish-developers/UserGuide.md

 ## User Story 1
 As an instructor, I want to mark questions as "answered" or "unanswered," so that students can quickly identify which questions still need attention.

+Once NodeBB is launched, I navigate to the Questions section and clicked on the Topic Tools.
+In the header, I can now see two new buttons labeled "Answered" and "Unanswered".
+Initially, topics are marked as unanswered.

+To update a topic's status, I simply click the "Answered" button to mark it as answered.
+The system then updates the topic's answered field in the database.
+Similarly, clicking "Unanswered" reverts the topic to an unanswered state.

+For testing, I created two automated tests in the test/answer-toggle-test.js file.
+These tests simulate the process of marking a topic as answered and then unmarking it, verifying that the correct boolean values are sent and that the database updates accordingly.
+I believe these tests are sufficient for checking the core functionality, though I recommend further tests on the controller to catch any edge cases.

+Automated tests can be found in:
+/home/nodebb-s25-deepdish-developers/test/answer-toggle-test.js

 ## User Story 2
 As a student, I want to mark threads as a question or discussion so that it is easier to categorize and navigate conversations based on their purpose and context.